kelvins/awesome-mlops/README.md

 *Tools related to machine learning simplification and standardization.*

+* [Hermione](https://github.com/a3data/hermione) - Help Data Scientists on setting up more organized codes, in a quicker and simpler way.
 * [Turi Create](https://github.com/apple/turicreate) - Simplifies the development of custom machine learning models.

 ## Workflow Tools